 Let's face it: engagement with your company via social media or other digital avenues, emails, and other web-based modes of communication are set to sky-rocket as more and more individuals enter the job hunting space.
 This means your ability to effectively respond with personal touches that add to and build your brand will likely be somewhat diminished during the next few months due to the sheer volume of inquiries.

-This is where automating communication (while not sacrificing personalization or making an individual feel like a number or stat as opposed to a human being) will be crucial for recruiters in the second half of 2021.
+This is where automating communication (while not sacrificing personalization or making an individual feel like a number or stat as opposed to a human being) will be crucial for recruiters in the coming year.
 Whether it's automated email replies, robust email marketing campaigns, chatbots for visitors to your career page, or even text-based recruiting platforms that allow for in-the-moment, seamless interaction with a potential candidate, there needs to be a change.
 Engagement and communication between a job seeker and employer will need to happen faster, with greater ease, and with greater efficiency to meet the expectations of the job seeker and help ease the burden on the recruitment team.

 Shareability of candidate experience